verygoodgraphics/vgg_docs/docs/faq.md

 We use the term __design-as-code__ because VGG seamlessly combined design and code, which led us to coin this phrase.

+## Is it a low-code product?

+Not really.

 ## What can I do with VGG Runtime?

 [VGG Runtime](https://github.com/verygoodgraphics/vgg_runtime) is an engine